Study load (full-time)

 Occasionally, MBA students encounter circumstances that make it difficult for them to continue full-time study.
 After completion of the core courses, students may apply to the Program Office to study part-time, but should note that this may affect their eligibility to participate in the international exchange program.

 Variation from the normal load may be obtained in special cases, according to the following guidelines.
-To overload (ie, enrol in more than 24 UOC in one session), a student must gain approval from the Program Office and meet the following criteria:
+To overload (ie, enrol in more than 24 UOC in one session), a student must gain approval from Student Experience and meet the following criteria:

 - Completion of at least two sessions of study for which grades are available